EtherDogs/HeritableWallet/README.md

 * If you don't need the contract anymore you can call ```destroy()``` method which will return all funds to the owner's address.

 * Finally and most importantly, a designated heir can claim his share in the inheritance once the owner hasn't checked in for the period of time set in the contract.
 Heirs should use ```requestInheritance()``` method for this.
 If conditions apply a specific share of the funds will be transferred to the heir's address, also removing the heir from the list of heirs so that he can claim the inheritance only once.

+# Disclaimer #

+Make sure you **read, understand and test the code** before using it on the Main Ethereum Network.

+I strongly encourage you to deploy the contract on the a test net as this was not tested enough.

+Enjoy!